ashlippert/Lab-1/Lab-1.md

 4. **Function Generator Output**

    We set the function generator to produce a 2kHz sine wave at maximum amplitude and measured the output using multiple methods.
 These included:
-      - Counting divisions on the oscilloscope screen
+      - Counting squares on the oscilloscope screen
       - Using the oscilloscope’s moveable cursors
       - Utilizing the oscilloscope’s built-in measurement functions
       - Measuring the signal with the DMM